Puzzling

 Bottle caps are sometimes used as tokens for playing Loteria - the letters on each of the bottle caps can be arranged to spell her last name.

-All of the patterns are based on details from her clothes or home.
+All of the patterns are based on details from her clothes and home.